 Maximum Out-of-Pocket Amount - The most you will pay during the calendar year for covered Part A and Part B services received from network (preferred) providers.
 After you have reached this limit, you will not have to pay anything when you get covered services from network providers for the rest of the contract year.
 However, until you reach your combined out-of-pocket amount, you must continue to pay your share of the costs when you seek care from an out-of-network (non-preferred) provider.
-See Chapter 4, Section 1.2 for information about your in-network maximum out-of-pocket amount.

-Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
-Medicaid programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Medicaid.
-See Chapter 2, Section 6 for information about how to contact Medicaid in your state.
+Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
+State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.

 Medically Accepted Indication - A use of a drug that is either approved by the Food and Drug Administration or supported by certain reference books.
-See Chapter 5, Section 3 for more information about a medically accepted indication.